Public security is a growing problem for cities worldwide. Smart cities are, as a concept, safer cities. – BBC

 - App disables phone flash for discretion

-Cities, Improvement districts, Transit agencies, airports and schools already use ELERTS See Say app to make their publics feel safer.
+Cities, Improvement districts, Transit agencies, airports and schools already use ELERTS See Say app to make their public feel safer.
 Request a demo, below.

 …citizens have a safe and secure way to quickly send their location and a description of the problem.
 The report can include photo or video.
 The See Say app empowers the public to report concerns in just 20 seconds.

 The dispatcher receives an app user’s report on a web-based management console that allows two-way communication with app users.
 Incident reports may include photos, video, and a GPS map, showing where the problem is occurring.
 A dispatcher may broadcast advisories to app users.
 Law enforcement may quickly share incident reports with other agencies.
 Incidents can be mapped over time to visualize a community-wide perspective of safety & security in the area.
 Feedback from the public is assured.